1. Home

 To find the cheapest broadband deal, you have 3 main options:

-2. Downgrade your broadband package to reduce your broadband speed, cut some of the elements in your package, or both.
+2. Downgrade your broadband package to reduce your broadband speed if you're confident you're not using the speed you're paying for.
+Or cut some of the elements in your package.
 For example, if your children have moved out, you might not need faster broadband to accommodate gaming or streaming.

 3. Negotiate with your existing provider to reduce your monthly cost.
 Haggling is very common between broadband customers and providers, and you might find you get a better value deal.

-Many providers give their best deals to new customers, which is why so many people switch broadband at the end of their contract [link to switching article].
+Many providers give their best deals to new customers, which is why so many people switch broadband at the end of their contract.
 If you haven’t compared what you’re paying with what’s available for a while, you might be surprised at how much you could save.

 Our tips for finding a good cheap broadband deal

 Shop around before you renew your contract.
-Companies are legally required to contact customers 10-40 days before their contract ends.
+Providers are legally required to contact you with new packages 10-40 days before your contract ends.
 But the new deals they offer might not be the right option for you.
 So it always pays to compare other offers before deciding on your next plan.

 Avoid agreeing to extras you don’t need.
 Some companies throw in extras such as bundled TV services or parental controls for the same monthly payment.
 If you don’t need this, don’t take it and ask about their cheap broadband deals.